Pratham-gupta610/LostAndFind/docs/prd.md

 ### 1.1 Application Name
 FINDIT.AI\n
 ### 1.2 Application Description
 A modern, highly interactive multi-campus Lost & Found web application designed to help users report and search for lost or found items across multiple campus locations, with a focus on trust-first design and seamless user experience.
-Features secure college email authentication with OTP verification for first-time users only, built-in messaging system with editable and deletable messages for direct communication between users, and AI-powered intelligent matching to automatically identify potential matches between lost and found items.
+Features secure college email authentication with OTP verification for first-time users only, built-in messaging system with advanced chat management including one-sided deletion, role-based conclusion system, and editable/deletable messages for direct communication between users, and AI-powered intelligent matching to automatically identify potential matches between lost and found items.

 ### 1.3 Target Users
 Campus community members (students, faculty, staff) who need to report lost items, search for found items, or help return items to their owners.